 Le Bonheur Children’s Hospital tracks and measures the number of patients who visit to help us improve the care we offer to children and their families.

-We use the information to find out which areas we can get better at.
+We use the information to find out which areas we can improve.
 Le Bonheur has one of the largest pediatric neurology programs in the country, and hundreds of children come through our doors every year.

 Epilepsy Surgery Volumes

-The graph below compares the number of surgeries we performed in 2015 compared to 2016.
-In 2016, our neurosurgeons have performed 10 more surgeries than last year.
+The graph below compares the number of epilepsy surgeries we have performed in the past three years.

 Why it is important: Our neurosurgeons are some of the most experienced in their field.
-Le Bonheur’s numbers have increased over the past year and our neurosurgeons are on pace to perform nearly 80 surgeries this year.
 The comprehensive team treats children with the most complex diagnoses and conducts research to provide innovative treatments to children with epilepsy.
-Le Bonheur offers a variety of surgical options for the treatment of pediatric epilepsy, including:
+Le Bonheur offers a variety of epilepsy surgery options for the treatment of pediatric epilepsy, including:

 - Resection surgery: The part of the brain that causes seizures is removed.